datastackacademy/deb-intro/deb/ch1/ep9/README.md

 ### Complex

-The section below shows an example where we apply a function over multiple columns which produces multiple columns in a Dataframe.
+The section below shows an example where we apply a function over multiple columns which produces multiple columns in a DataFrame.

 In this example, we will produce two new columns called "nonstop" and "loop" depending on if there are no stops and if the `src` is also the `dest`.